Vindicta-Team/Vindicta-Docs/docs/faq.md

 > Use it to manually take "ownership" of a vehicle.
 It must be used at an owned location.
 Use it on crates that contain building resources to gain access to them in the build menu.
 Normally all items will be automatically attached to the nearest garrison.

 ### Are there any air units in the mission?
-> Not yet
+> Enemies can use only attack helicopters now.
+But you can now fly them.

+### Can I fly helicopters?
+> No, you can't.
+They are too powerful and until ammunition management is implemented, adding rearm cost, you can not fly them.

-### How do I unlock items in the Arsenal?
+### Can I unlock items in the Arsenal?
 > You can't, it is fully limited.

-### How do I skip time?
-> This isn't officially supported as it can screw with the enemy commander somewhat.
-However `skipTime 8` will skip 8 hours for you.
-The enemy commander will immediately dispatch all pending actions, other weird things might happen.
+However if you want to have more loot in ammo crates, you can increase it through addon options.

 ### How do I get building resources?
 > From ammoboxes found in enemy [police](guide/police) stations and [military locations](guide/military-locations), and from [supply convoys](guide/military#supply-convoy).
+Also civilians can give you the build resources through dialogue in cities with high enough influence.

 ### How do I play the mission in singleplayer?
-> It is implemented already, you can play it in singleplayer through SP Scenarios tab in the main menu.
+> You can play it in singleplayer through SP Scenarios tab in the main menu.
 But it is not well tested.
 Dedicated MP is best, self hosted MP is second best.

 ### How can I holster my pistol?
 > Press 0 (zero key) to use the ACE holster weapon action.